The Lavin Agency Speakers Bureau

 What one writer can make in the solitude of one room is something no power can easily destroy.

-SIR SALMAN RUSHDIE is one of the most celebrated authors of our time—of any time.
-A brilliant provocateur, he’s penned a handful of classic novels, influenced a generation of writers, and received a Queen’s Knighthood for his “services to literature.”
+Sir Salman Rushdie is one of the most celebrated authors of our time—of any time.
+A brilliant provocateur, he’s penned multiple classic novels and memoirs, influenced a generation of writers, and received a Queen’s Knighthood for his “services to literature.”
 He stands as both a pop culture icon and one of the most thought-provoking proponents for free speech today.

 For his masterwork of magic realism, Midnight’s Children, he won the prestigious Booker Prize, and later, the Best of the Booker.
 The novel has since been adapted to film by the Academy Award-nominated director, Deepa Mehta, and premiered at the Toronto International Film Festival.
 As well, a new adaptation of Midnight’s Children is in development at Netflix, with showrunner Vishal Bhardwaj, whose work Rushdie calls “visually astonishing”.

-Sir Salman Rushdie is also the author of bestselling memoir Joseph Anton.
+Rushdie is also the author of the bestselling memoir Joseph Anton.
 His Luka and the Fire of Life is a children’s novel and a companion to Haroun and the Sea of Stories.
-His recent novel Two Years Eight Months and Twenty-Eight Nights was a New York Times besteller, as was The Golden House.
+His recent novel Two Years Eight Months and Twenty-Eight Nights was a New York Times bestseller, as was The Golden House.

 An eclectic writer and noted public intellectual, Rushdie has won many of the world’s top literary prizes, published a heralded collection of essays, Step Across the Line, and served for two years as president of The PEN American Center, the world’s oldest human rights organization.

 Hands down, from multiple sources: the best lecture we’ve had.
-We filled our hall to capacity (2,000).
+We filled our hall to capacity.
 Mr. Rushdie was substantive, charming, funny, and fully human—nothing short of brilliant.

 Pulitzer Prize-Winning author of Stay True New Yorker staff writer CBS Sunday Morning contributor